summerdevlin46/recruitment_test/README.md

 #### 4. Explaining your results in a pull request.

-Opens a pull request to the original repository explaining the results of the exercise.
+Open a pull request to the original repository explaining the results of the exercise.
+In case you decide to use our google colab, please share the notebook back to us (give us your version, **don't try to modify the original notebook**).